NaimaClaesson91/uwazi/instructions/include-http-server-bundle/instructions.md

 You only need to add this one key do not change, add, or remove any other YAML.

-YOU MUST ONLY CHANGE YAML BLOCKS WITH THE KEYS:
+YOU MUST ONLY CHANGE YAML BLOCKS IN panels WITH THE EXACT KEY/value `template: apollo`:

 ```
+panels:
 - template: apollo
   type: bundle
 ```

 THERE WILL ONLY BE ONE SUCH YAML BLOCK PER FILE.

+DO NOT CHANGE ANY BLOCK OUTSIDE THE `panels` list.

 First find all `monitoring-info.yaml` files in the working directory using this command:

 ```
-find . -name monitoring-info.yaml -exec grep --files-with-matches "template: apollo" {} \;
+find . -name monitoring-info.yaml -exec grep -E --files-with-matches "template: apollo\s*" {} \;
 ```

 Then for every file that you have found apply the changes described above.